stjudecloud/university/docs/visualization-community/library/ai-check/index.md

 # File Key Example

 !!!warning
-If you are using a path on the HPC, the file must exist in a directory in the <tp> directory.
+If you are using a path on the HPC, the file must exist in a directory in the /tp directory.
 For more details, see our [manage data](https://university.stjude.cloud/docs/visualization-community/data-manage/) section.
 !!!